-Pretty Little Thing is one of the most affordable clothing shops in the world – but how sustainable are they and do they use ethical practises?
+Pretty Little Thing is one of the most affordable clothing shops in the world – but how sustainable is it and does it use ethical practises?

 The brand, which boasts Kylie Jenner, Little Mix, Lil’ Kim, Molly-Mae Hague and Ashanti as ambassadors, has 12.9 million followers on Instagram at the time of writing and had global net sales of £275.5 million in 2019.